-Stakeholder engagement is an essential part of CSR management.
+Stakeholder engagement is an essential part of sustainability management.
 We listen carefully to our customers, suppliers and all other stakeholders, take their feedback seriously and incorporate their input into our internal reform efforts.

 We also collaborate with NPOs, NGOs and other social sector organizations in planning ways to solve social issues.